apify/apify-docs/docs/tutorials/analyze_pages_and_fix_errors.md

 # How to analyze pages and fix errors

 Debugging is essential in programming.
-Even if you would not call yourself a programmer, having basic debugging skills will make building and maintaining [scrapers]({{@link tutorials/apify_scrapers.md}}) and [integration actors]({{@link tutorials/run_actor_and_retrieve_data_via_API.md}}) on Apify much easier.
-It will help you avoid hiring an expensive developer and solve your issues much faster.
+Even if you would not call yourself a programmer, having basic debugging skills will make building and maintaining [scrapers]({{@link tutorials/apify_scrapers.md}}) and [integration actors]({{@link tutorials/run_actor_and_retrieve_data_via_API.md}}) on Apify easier.
+It will help you avoid hiring an expensive developer and solve your issues faster.

 This article covers the absolute basics.
 It discusses the most common problems and the simplest tools for analyzing the issue.

 ## [](#possible-problems) Possible problems

-It is hard for beginners to see the full scope of what can go wrong.
-They assume once the code is set up correctly, it will keep working.
-Unfortunately, that is not very true in the realm of web scraping and automation.
+It is often tricky to see the full scope of what can go wrong.
+We assume once the code is set up correctly, it will keep working.
+Unfortunately, that is rarely true in the realm of web scraping and automation.

-Websites change, they introduce new [anti-scraping technologies]({{@link web_scraping_101/anti_scraping_techniques.md}}), programming tools change and people also make mistakes.
+Websites change, they introduce new [anti-scraping technologies]({{@link web_scraping_101/anti_scraping_techniques.md}}), programming tools change and, in addition, people make mistakes.

-Here are the most common reasons your working solution breaks.
+Here are the most common reasons your working solution may break.

 - The website changes its layout or [data feed](https://www.datafeedwatch.com/academy/data-feed).